 When you use a version of build_visit that has a version number in it, for example build_visit3_0_0b then it builds that tagged version of VisIt.
 If the version of build_visit was from the develop branch of VisIt, then it will grab the latest version of VisIt from the devlop branch.
-If the version of build_visit came from a release candidate branch, for example the v3.0 branch, then it will grab the latest version of VisIt from that branch.
+If the version of build_visit came from a release candidate branch, for example the v3.0 branch, then it will grab the latest version of VisIt from the twill grab the latest version of VisIt from the twill grab the latest version.